shimayuz/obsidian-nanobanana/README.md

 ### 4. Generate Images!

-1. Open any markdown note
+1. Open any Obsidian document (.md)
 2. Press `Cmd/Ctrl + P` and search for "Generate Summary Images"
 3. Watch the real-time progress in the modal
 4. Images will be automatically inserted after headings